evangipson/vueture-game/README.md

 | [License](#license) |

 ## Getting Started
+If you want a local copy of vueture, follow these steps:
+- Fork the repository
-If you want a local copy of vueture, just fork the repository, and set this up in a folder somewhere on your computer.
-Open up a console in the directory and type ```npm install```.
-This will download the necessary packages through Node (which you need to install for npm anyways).
-After installing all necessary dependencies, type ```gulp``` to run the default gulp task and build your local copy of vueture.
-You can view your local copy simply by viewing the index.html file in Chrome.
+- Open up a console in the directory and type ```npm install```.
+  - This will download the necessary packages through Node (which you need to install for npm anyways).
+- Instal webpack on your machine globally with ```npm install webpack -g```
+- Type ```gulp``` to run the default gulp task (which also triggers a webpack build) and build your local copy of vueture.
+- View the local copy by looking at the index.html file in Chrome.

 ## Built With
 * SCSS